nuxeo/doc.nuxeo.com-content/src/idedoc/index.md

     status: ok
 notes: >-
     Documentation page used by the Marketing team.
 Check with Marketing before deleting or moving.
+    Documentation page used on Nuxeo Studio.
+Check with NOS team before deleting or moving.
 confluence:
     ajs-parent-page-id: ''
     ajs-parent-page-title: ''